georgebrown-blockchain-2019-2020/microfinance-dapp/README.md

 ## Proposed Solution

-The emergence of Blockchain is a key to solve any third-party related problem.
+The emergence of Blockchain is a key to solve any intermediary-related problem.
 Lenders and Borrowers can communicate directly, all loan transactions are stored in immutable database.
 The comparision of non-Blockchain and Blockchain solution :
 | Non-Blockchain | Blockchain |
 |----------------|------------|